-It should be noted that we will restrict ourselves to maps with only superattracting and repelling periodic points, so we could ignore attracting periodic points completely.
-In the interest of giving a slightly more comprehensive background of the results in anti-holomorphic dynamics, we include results on attracting fixed points as well.
-Orientation-reversing versions of the local normal forms as provided by Koenigs' and Boettcher's theorems in complex dynamics are straightforward consequences of the corresponding theorems for analytic maps: \begin{theorem}\cite{nakaneMulticornsUnicornsAntiholomorphic2003} Let $f$ be an anti-analytic map defined in a neighborhood of a fixed point $z_0$ with real multiplier $L \notin \{ 0,1\}$.
+It should be noted that we will restrict ourselves to maps with only superattracting and repelling periodic points, so that we can ultimately ignore attracting periodic points.
+However, in the interest of giving a slightly more comprehensive background of results in anti-holomorphic dynamics, we also include results on attracting fixed points.

+The following orientation-reversing versions of the local normal forms as provided by Koenigs' and Boettcher's theorems in complex dynamics are straightforward consequences of the corresponding theorems for analytic maps. \begin{theorem} \cite{nakaneMulticornsUnicornsAntiholomorphic2003} Let $f$ be an anti-analytic map defined in a neighborhood of a fixed point $z_0$ with real multiplier $L \notin \{ 0,1\}$.
 Then there exists an analytic map $\phi$ defined in a neighborhood of $z_0$, with $\phi(z_0)=0$ and $|\phi'(z_0)|=1$, such that

 in a neighborhood of $z_0$. \end{theorem}